Active Substance: darunavir

 How does Prezista work?

 The active substance in Prezista, darunavir, is a protease inhibitor.
 It blocks an enzyme called protease, which is involved in the reproduction of HIV.
-When the enzyme is blocked, the virus does not reproduce normally, slowing down the rate of replication.
-Ritonavir is another protease inhibitor that is used as a ‘booster’.
-It slows down the rate at which darunavir is broken down, increasing the levels of darunavir in the blood.
+When the enzyme is blocked, the virus does not reproduce normally and its rate of replication slows down.
+Either ritonavir or cobicistat is used with Prezista as a ‘booster’.
+These booster medicines slow the rate at which darunavir is broken down, increasing the levels of darunavir in the blood.
 This allows a lower dose of darunavir to be used for the same antiviral effect.

 How has Prezista been studied?